 Other Types of Codes

-To learn more about Amazon Barcodes, check out this video:
+Discover more about Amazon barcodes by watching this video:

 Do You Always Need a UPC Code?

-To successfully start dropshipping, arbitrage, or wholesale business, try AMZScout Arbitrage & Dropshipping extension that helps with finding high profitable product opportunities.
+Discover the best way to start your dropshipping, arbitrage, or wholesale business with AMZScout Arbitrage & Dropshipping extension to help you find profitable product ideas.

 When Do You Need to Buy a UPC Code for Your Product?

 As mentioned before, all Amazon products must have UPCs.
 If you are creating your private-label items and haven't registered with Amazon as the brand owner yet, you will have to buy UPCs for those products.